umijs/umi/docs/guide/app-structure.md

 This article has not been translated yet.
 Wan't to help us out?
 Click the `Edit this page on GitHub` at the end of the page.
 :::

-In the organization of files and directories, umi tried to choose the agreed way.
+In the organization of files and directories, umi tries to choose the agreed upon way.

 The directory structure of a complex application is as follows: